django-cms/django-cms/docs/user/tutorial/30-structure-content-modes.rst

 This reveals the *structure board* containing the *placeholders* available on the page, and the *plugins* in them.
 Here you can see just one placeholder, called *Content*, containing one plugin - a text plugin that begins *Our workshop is at Zollstrasse 53...*.

-.. todo:: Daniele please check Provide an updated screenshot of the following image

 .. image:: /user/tutorial/images/structure-board.png
      :alt: the structure board